Cutaneous Hemangiosarcoma in Dogs

 • If caught early and completely removed, this cancer has an excellent prognosis

-A Closer Look: What is Cutaneous Hemangiosarcoma in Dogs?
+A closer look: Cutaneous Hemangiosarcoma in Dogs

 Tumors limited to the skin have an excellent prognosis following surgical removal, but tumors that extend into deeper subcutaneous tissue are more concerning.

 Cutaneous hemangiosarcoma doesn’t usually spread to other organ systems, so there usually aren’t other symptoms.
-If metastasis does occur, symptoms include:

 UV-induced tumors usually present with multiple lesions.

-Risk Factors
+Risk factors

 Cutaneous hemangiosarcoma is a common cancer type in dogs.
 It is not often metastatic, but can be aggressive and requires prompt intervention.

-Possible Causes
+Possible causes

 The cause of cutaneous hemangiosarcoma is not completely understood but it develops more frequently in older dogs as well as those with light skin.
 Cutaneous hemangiosarcoma is also potentially linked to UV sun exposure.

-Main Symptoms
+Main symptoms

 The primary symptom is the presence of one or more masses on the skin, generally purple or red and in areas with little fur.
 The area around the tumor may have bruising, swelling, or bleeding.
-Tumors most commonly arise on the hairless parts of the abdomen, prepuce, and feet.

-Testing and Diagnosis
+Testing and diagnosis

 After a physical examination and medical history, diagnostics to confirm cutaneous hemangiosarcoma include: